 Your ears are a good example of this.
 Lots of surface area but little volume.
 It’s one of the reasons why your ears get so cold when you don’t wear a hat in the winter.

 This increased surface area to volume ratio suggests that nanomaterials in consumer products could easily interact with other ingredients in the product and cells in your body.

 3. Nanosize particles can go where larger particles can’t.
 Unlike larger particles, they can easily enter cells, tissues and organs like your brain, heart, kidneys and commonly the liver and spleen.
 Ingested nanos can pass through your gut into your bloodstream.
 Once inside the body they are known to cause severe damage to DNA, disrupt the function of cells and even lead to cell death according to studies.

 4.Your body is not as effective at removing nanoparticles as it is with larger particles.
 Plus, it’s also easier for nanoparticles to stick to surfaces within your body.

 5. Studies on the safety of nanoparticles show that, because of their size, they are a threat to your health.

 While I covered what we do know about nanoparticles, there is so much that we don't know.
 There are no regulations in place for nanos, so once again you and I are guinea pigs.
 We are being exposed without any real understanding of the impacts on our health.

 There are some things you can do to reduce your exposure.
 One of the biggies is avoiding antibacterial products because they almost always contain nanosilver.
 Items to avoid include antibacterial sponges, cutting boards and socks, and food storage containers that claim to keep food fresher longer.
-If your healthy you really don't need these things anyway.
+If you're healthy you really don't need these things anyway.